Beta-Sorted Portfolios: Joint Inference

+Using Algorithm \ref{alg3_butterfly} below we can construct the appropriate prediction interval.
+Intuitively, if zero is outside the prediction interval, then there exists at least one ``butterfly'' strategy based on $\mathcal{B}_G$ which earns nonzero expected returns.
+Furthermore, if zero is outside of the interval then we cannot reject the hypothesis that the no-arbitrage condition holds in the data.

 \begin{remark} The grand mean allows for inference on \emph{unconditional} risk premia but we would also like to accommodate inference on \emph{conditional} risk premia.
-For example, a risk factor may be associated with a significant risk premium in certain time periods but unconditionally earns no risk premium.
+For example, a risk factor may be associated with a significant risk premium only in certain time periods.
 Conversely, the conditional risk premium may be zero under some conditions but not unconditionally.
 Drawing inferences about conditional risk premia can provide additional information to understand the economic mechanisms underpinning the risk-return trade-off.
-In particular, we aim to test the following null hypothesis:
+Without assuming a functional form for the conditional mean of the risk factors, there are limitations about what we can infer about $\mu_t(\beta)$.
+But we can characterize some features of conditional expected returns at time $t$.